foundersandcoders/ws-software-design-js/stage-1/closures-and-scope/README.md

 console.log(j);   // ReferenceError
 ```

-The full differences between `var`, `let` and `const` can be detailed as follows:
+The differences between `var`, `let` and `const` can be summarised as follows:

-* The `var` variable may or may not be reassigned and is not block scoped.
+* Variables declared with `var` can be reassigned and are function-scoped.
-* The `let` variable can be reassigned, such as a counter in a loop.
-It also signals that the variable will be used only in the block it’s defined in, which is not always the entire containing function.
+* Variables declared with `let` can be reassigned and are block-scoped.
-* The `const` variable can be assigned once and then cannot be reassigned.
-It follows similar scoping patterns to `let`.
+* Variables declared with `const` cannot be reassigned and are block-scoped.

 ## What is a Closure?
 If you have been writing JavaScript for a while, chances are you will probably have used closures already without realising.